-An initiative on the May 7 Denver ballot initially looked like it had failed, but after most votes were counted later the next day, it appears residents narrowly voted in its favor.
-Final, though unofficial, results show 50.56% of voters approved the measure.
-The Denver Post reports that the elections division will continue accepting military and overseas ballots, but those numbers are usually small.
-The results, which could change, will be certified on May 16.
+In May, the initiative in Denver initially looked like it had failed, but after most votes were counted later the next day, it appeared residents narrowly voted in its favor.
+About 50.56% of voters approved the measure.
+The results became final on May 16.

-Initiative 301 decriminalizes the use or possession of mushrooms that contain psilocybin by people 21 and older.
-It directs police to make enforcement of laws against psilocybin possession their lowest priority.
-It will still be illegal to buy, sell or possess psychedelic mushrooms.
+Denver's Initiative 301 decriminalizes the use or possession of mushrooms that contain psilocybin by people 21 and older.
+As in Oakland, it directs police to make enforcement of laws against psilocybin possession their lowest priority, but it will still be illegal to buy, sell or possess psychedelic mushrooms.

 A growing push

-The Denver initiative is groundbreaking because it would be the first of its kind to pass.
+The Denver initiative was groundbreaking because it was the first of its kind to pass.
 A similar attempt in California fell short of making it onto the 2018 ballot, Time points out.
 Organizers in Oregon are trying to get a similar magic mushroom measure on the ballot in 2020.
 In Iowa, a lawmaker recently proposed two bills, reports Iowa Public Radio: one removing psilocybin from the state's list of controlled substances, and the other legalizing it for medical use.